 Sensory Processing Service

-- Have accessed Humber Sensory Processing Hub
+- Parent/carer have accessed and implemented strategies from the Humber Sensory Processing Hub (website).

 - Aged between 0 and 18 years.

-- Hull General Practitioner.
+- Registered to a Hull or East Riding General Practitioner.

 - Parent/carer consented to referral.